-- The training that we provide is a simulation based business skills development tool masquerading as a game that simulates real market conditions and business scenarios in the training room.
+- The training that we provide is a simulation based business skills development course that combines theory, workshops, case studies and activities that simulate real market conditions and business scenarios in the training room.

-- The training environment occurs in small groups and makes use of real life role playing, which runs throughout the training programme.
-This allows the trainer to spend time with the small groups for one-on-one explanations and the “game” environment allows for a fun and friendly competitiveness as well as a great sense of team work as the groups compete against one another and buy and sell to and from each other.
+- The training is instructor led and the training environment occurs in small groups making use of role playing, which runs throughout the training programme.
+This allows the trainer to spend time with the small groups for one-on-one explanations and the workshop/simulation environment allows for fun and friendly participation as well as a great sense of team work as the groups work together to grapple with and solve real-life business scenarios.

-- The cost is R150 ($10) per person and the training is conducted in the form of 4 modules (6-8 hours each) spanning 3-4 weeks:
+- The cost is R300 ($15) per person and the training is conducted in the form of 7 modules (4-5 hours each) spanning 3-4 weeks:

-Practical: Between modules 2 and 3, trainees receive a small loan and spend the next two to three weeks starting and running a real business on a R80 ($5) loan.
+PRACTICAL — between Days 4 & 5, trainees receive a small loan and spend 10-14 days starting and running their own small business.
 The Practical time gives the trainees the opportunity to gain real-time, hands-on experience in planning and the daily running of every facet of a small business.

 The practical is a mandatory part of the training and certification for completion of the training will not be recognized if this component is not completed.

 The aim of the practical is to unlock and teach two critical entrepreneurial principles.

 - The first is to ask “What do I currently have in my hands or at my disposal?”
 Resources, money in my pocket, existing skills, etc.

 - The second is to demonstrate that wise money management and reinvesting profits is how a business grows.